AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/20_ES2018_async_iteration_and_more.md

 ## Lifting template literals restriction

-When using *tagged* template literals the restriction on escape sequences are removed.
+When using *tagged* template literals, the restriction on escape sequences are removed.

 You can read more [here.](https://tc39.github.io/proposal-template-literal-revision/#sec-template-literals)